cbdevnet/midimonster/backends/visca.md

 in their camera equipment.
 There may be some specific limits on the command set depending on the make and model of your equipment.

 This backend can connect to both UDP and TCP based camera control interfaces.
+On Linux, it can also control devices attached to a serial/RS485 adapter.

 #### Global configuration